Jeff-Russ/git-dependency-manager/README.md

 If all goes well, everything will be set up for you!
-By default, you'll have a `GDM_MODULES/` directory in your project root with your dependencies (you probably should `.gitignore` this) but you can choose a different name or bypass this entirely (see `gdm-conf.zsh` comments).
+By default, you'll have a `GDM_MODULES/` directory in your project root with your dependencies (you probably should `.gitignore` this) but you can choose a different name or bypass this entirely (see `gdm_conf.zsh` comments and output from `./gdm.zsh --help` for more information.).